MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfmultiplayerserver/functions/pfmultiplayerserverlistbuildaliasesasync.md

 ## Remarks

+This API is available on all platforms.
 Returns a list of summarized details of all multiplayer server builds for a title.
 See also MultiplayerServerCreateBuildWithManagedContainerAsync, MultiplayerServerDeleteBuildAsync, MultiplayerServerGetBuildAsync.
 When the asynchronous task is complete, call [PFMultiplayerServerListBuildAliasesGetResultSize](pfmultiplayerserverlistbuildaliasesgetresultsize.md) and [PFMultiplayerServerListBuildAliasesGetResult](pfmultiplayerserverlistbuildaliasesgetresult.md) to get the result.

 ## Requirements